 And Caldera had a habit of taking closed software and opening it.
-Caldera opened the source code for DR-DOS and for Digital Research’s CP/M. Then Caldera toyed with making Linux more Unix-like.
+Caldera opened the source code for DR-DOS and for Digital Research’s CP/M and the GEM GUI.
+Then Caldera toyed with making Linux more Unix-like.
 Caldera even released some of the old Unix code under the GPL.

 Enter the SCO v.
 IBM lawsuit

 This is important, because not long after Darl McBride entered the scene, changed Caldera’s name to SCO and tried to bury the company’s own history with Linux, he accused IBM of putting Unix code inside Linux.
 In the late 1990s, IBM committed to spending a billion dollars to improve Linux in a very public fashion.
 Then it followed through in 2001.
 That was the basis of SCO’s lawsuit.
 This had problems from the start.
 IBM’s most valuable contribution to the Linux kernel, its journaling filesystem, came from OS/2 and not AIX.
 Perhaps that was to minimize the possibility of violating any copyrights.